spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 **Cloud Type** allows you to choose the infrastructure provider this profile is associated to.
 Select *Azure*.

-**Profile Layers** is the main configuration steps when you create a profile and you need to specify the packs that compose the profile.
+**Profile Layers** is the main configuration steps when you create a profile, and you need to specify the packs that compose the profile.
 There are 4 required infrastructure packs and several optional add-on packs you can choose.
 Every pack requires the *Pack Type*, *Registry*, *Pack Name*, *Chart version*, *Manifests* options that compose the *Pack Values* string.

 The infrastructure packs and their *Pack Values* configuration used in this tutorial are the following: